 During World War II, the Germans succeeded in bombing the House of Commons.

 At present, the palace consists of about 1,200 rooms.
-Within them, we can see a collection of artworks and artifacts that tell of the Parliament’s history, including portraits, statues, furniture, and adornments from the era.
+Within them, with the audioguide (audioguides) we can see a collection of artworks and artifacts that tell of the Parliament’s history, including portraits, statues, furniture, and adornments from the era.

 The palace is flanked by Big Ben and the Victoria Tower, an imposing spire that houses the originals of all Parliamentary legislature since 1497.

 The origins of Westminster Abby date back to 1065 when the construction was a humble Benedictine monastery.
 Later, it was rebuilt in a Gothic style in the 12th and again in the 16th century.
 At the end of this period, the Benedictine monks dissolved the Order, and the monastery passed into the hands of the English Crown.